birkenbach-oremus-lab/website/about_research.markdown

 * Seafood markets and prices

 ### We've also advised student projects on:
-* Aquaculture
+* Oyster farming and other aquaculture
 * Small-scale fisheries
 * Fishery monitoring/enforcement
 * Resource valuation
-* Marine mammal strandings
+* Marine mammal conservation policies
 * ...and more

 ### Support: